luckydb-0/ai-saas-production/README.md

 ## Disclaimer

-This repository is an educational exercise, not a production-ready commercial service.
-Pricing, subscription benefits, security controls, usage limits, and operational safeguards would need further work before a real launch.
+This repository is an educational exercise, not a production-ready healthcare product.
+It should not be used with real patient data.
+Privacy, compliance, medical review, security controls, usage limits, audit logging, data retention, pricing, and operational safeguards would need substantial work before any real launch.